rootrc/Continent-Procedural-Generator/README.md

 - scipy
 - tkinter

-Then, run `main.py` to launch the generation UI!
+Then, run `main.py` to launch the generation GUI!